Russian tennis players collect 3 titles at US Open tuneups - ExBulletin

 When Samsonova arrived in Washington a week ago, her ranking had dropped from a career best of 25th in May to 60th.
 And she hadn’t played a game on tour since June.

-She used that time to go to her training base in Italy and work on her game and herself.
+She used that time to go to her training base in Italy and work on her game – and on herself.

 When asked on Sunday about Wimbledon and the results she and other Russians achieved this week, Samsonova said: “We (had) a lot of time to work, so I think we (used) it very well.”